-The transdiagnostic nature of RO-DBT approach has spurred new thinking and new research targeting a broad range of disorders and treatment settings.
-Current RO-DBT research, training, and clinical work has extended to different age groups (adolescents, older adults, young adults), different disorders (anorexia, chronic depression, autism, OC personality disorders, treatment-resistant anxiety), different cultures and countries in Europe and North America, and different settings (forensic, inpatient, outpatient).
+The transdiagnostic nature of RO DBT has spurred new thinking and new research targeting a broad range of disorders and treatment settings.
+Current RO DBT research, training, and clinical work has extended to different age groups (adolescents, older adults, young adults), different disorders (anorexia, chronic depression, autism, OC personality disorders, treatment-resistant anxiety), different cultures and countries in Europe, North America, South America and Asia, and different settings (forensic, inpatient, outpatient).
 In addition, training has been extended to a wide range of providers (psychologists, nurses, social workers, psychiatrists, family therapists, occupational therapists), with development and application of a range of modalities (RO skills alone, multifamily training, RO couples therapy).
-More than three hundred patients have received RO-DBT treatment in research trials around the world, and many more have been treated in clinical settings.
-The feasibility, acceptability, and efficacy of RO-DBT are based in evidence and informed by five completed trials as well as by one large multi-center trial (Lynch et al., 2015; Lynch et al., under review)

 A selection of peer-reviewed journal papers